 While I love the aromatherapy benefits of wearing essential oil jewelry, it’s not easy to find modern designs that match my style when shopping on Etsy or in wellness shops.
 I’ve recently fallen in love with how fun and easy it is to make things with air dry clay because there’s no kiln or baking required.

 I thought I’d try my hand at making an essential oil diffuser necklace that featured a simple and modern clay pendant.
-I liked the results so much that I decided to make some key chains with my pendants as well!
+And the results were so pleasing that I decided to make some key chains with my pendants as well!
 If you’re like me and love diffusing oils while driving, you’ll definitely want to give this easy DIY a whirl.

 -DAS Air Dry Clay

 -Clay hole cutting tool (or wooden skewer)

 -Clay slicing knife (or butter knife)

 -Round clay cutting molds (or 2 different sized round lids for cutting)

 -Acrylic craft paint

 -Craft paper or wax paper (optional to cover work surface)

-Using a rolling pin, roll out clay to desired thickness.
-Mine was about 1/8 inch thick.
-While you can use a standard rolling pin, I’ve found that the plastic rolling pins you can find in the clay section of the craft store to be the easiest for clay work and clean up.
+Using a rolling pin, roll out the clay to the desired thickness.
+Mine was about ⅛-inch thick.
+While you can use a standard rolling pin, I’ve found that the plastic rolling pins you can find in the clay section of craft stores are the easiest for clay work and clean-up.